deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

    kubectl -n d8-cloud-instance-manager get secret manual-bootstrap-for-worker -o json | jq '.data."bootstrap.sh"' -r
    ```

-3. Before configuring Kubernetes on the node, make sure that you have performed all the necessary actions for the node to work correctly in the cluster:
+3. Before configuring Kubernetes on the node, make sure you have performed all the necessary actions for the node to work correctly in the cluster:
-   - Added all the necessary mount points (NFS, Ceph,...) to `/etc/fstab`;
+   - Added all the necessary mount points (NFS, Ceph, etc.) to `/etc/fstab`;
    - Installed the suitable `ceph-common` version on the node as well as other packages;
    - Configured the network in the cluster;
 4. Connect to the new node over SSH and run the following command using the data from the secret: `echo <base64> | base64 -d | bash`